 What types of activities do you do?

-The FRUK team choose weekly themes for the basis of our learning and play.
+The FRUK team choose weekly themes for the basis of our learning and play which incorporates all the areas of learning set out within the EYFS statutory framework set by Ofsted.

 Some examples of ideas presented are: